-If you have an Italian character (or a character with Italian origins) and you want to point it out clearly, you're probably going to have him/her gesticulate every time he/she says something relevant.
+It's an old and well-established stereotype that Italians gesticulate wildly whenever they talk.
+This is entrenched enough in western culture that it is sometimes used to communicate that a character is indeed Italian — if you have an Italian character (or a character with Italian origins) and you want to point it out clearly, you're probably going to have them gesticulate every time they say something relevant.

-.
-It isn't strictly Italian, though, the custom being common around the Mediterranean (Greeks, Lebanese, Spaniards and Egyptians are all widely noted for their fondness for gesticulation), owing to a long history of trade and other interaction between peoples who speak different languages (gestures can get a message across well even with the most limited of speech).
-However, not only do movies wildly exaggerate the whole gesticulating issue but actually, most Italians don't gesticulate at all
+While often exaggerated in fiction, this is not just a stereotype, and it is a fairly common practice in Italian culture to accompany speech with various gestures and hand and arm movements.
+This isn't strictly Italian, though, the custom being common around the Mediterranean (Greeks, Lebanese, Spaniards and Egyptians are all widely noted for their fondness for gesticulation), owing to a long history of trade and other interaction between peoples who speak different languages (gestures can get a message across well even with the most limited of speech).

-- Happens a lot, of course, in virtually any movie about the Italian Mafia.
+This is a common theme in Italian comedies, and of course in virtually any movie about the Italian Mafia.

 - The main character of Eat, Pray, Love is told that Italian is spoken with the hands.